The Dream Team Project

 Counselling service is a platform that provides the best possible psychosocial care for teenage girls that are apprehensive about misunderstandings with their communities.
 In Centre counselling services offer support to participants to manage:

 - Family dynamics

-Health education sessions are held twice in a week for both pregnant and lactating teenagers.
-With the expertise of the midwives of the centre and family planning nurses, the girls are given accurate, culturally-sensitive information on gestation, baby-care, breastfeeding, hygiene and family planning.
+- Health education sessions are held twice a week for both pregnant and lactating teenagers.
+With the expertise of midwives of the centre and family planning nurses, the girls are given accurate, culturally-sensitive information on gestation, baby-care, breastfeeding, hygiene and family planning.